-Mealworms – No ducks would be happy if I did not bring the meal worms occasionally.
-These are given as a treat so of course their not eating them every day or in great quantity.
+- Mealworms – No ducks would be happy if I did not bring the meal worms occasionally.
+These are given as a treat so of course they’re not eating them every day or in great quantity.
 However, meal worms are high in protein, so they are a good choice during molting and are a tasty way to entice the ducks back into the duck run at night.

 What do I recommend for feeding ducklings?

 I have changed my program for feeding ducklings, to using a flock raiser or higher protein non-medicated chick starter ration for only the first two weeks of growth with ducklings.
 From weeks 3 to 14, I feed a 16% protein grain ration.
-After the duckling is fully grown, feed either the flock raiser ration if you are able to supplement enough with free ranging time or bringing in weeds, and greens and grasses.
+After the duckling is fully grown, feed either the flock raiser ration if you are able to supplement enough with free ranging time or bringing in weeds, greens and grasses.
 Otherwise I use a 16% protein ration unless conditions call for a higher protein ration.
 These conditions might include absence of egg laying.
 It’s not at all a one size fits all feeding plan when caring for ducks in captivity.
 You must look at the total environmental picture and then feed accordingly for a healthy happy duck.